BroadbandForum/usp-test/05-coap.md

 ### Test Metrics

 1. The EUT sends a reply to the CoAP message with the malformed USP record.
-2. The EUT's CoAP response uses code `4.00` to indicate the USP record is invalid or not understandable.
+2. The EUT CoAP response uses code `4.00` to indicate the USP record is invalid or not understandable.

-## 5.8 Use of DTLS
+## 5.8 Use of DTLS (DEPRECATED)

 ### Purpose